clamstew/jods/docs/docs/playwright-screenshots.md

 node scripts/screenshot-manager.mjs --cleanup --full-pages-only --keep=5
 ```

+## 🤔 Troubleshooting

+If the screenshot system encounters issues:

+1. **Connection Issues**: Make sure the documentation site is running locally before taking screenshots
+2. **Theme Toggle Issues**: The system uses multiple selectors to find the theme toggle button, but if the site structure changes, you may need to update the selectors in the screenshot scripts
+3. **Missing Pages/Components**: Verify that the URLs and selectors match the actual site structure
+4. **Disk Space**: If you have many timestamped screenshots, use `pnpm screenshot:cleanup` to free up space

+### Section Screenshot Issues

+If section screenshots aren't capturing the right elements:

+1. **Delete the selectors file** to force regeneration: `rm docs/static/selectors/homepage-selectors.json`
+2. **Verify the section locator definitions** in `generate-selectors.mjs`
+3. **Run with regeneration**: `node docs/scripts/use-selectors.mjs --regenerate`
+4. **Check the DOM structure** to ensure text content and headings match your locator strategies

 ## 🔄 Design Versioning and Comparison

 The timestamped screenshots enable several workflows for design management: